-- Check where food comes from and how it is produced provenance

-- Locally grown/caught

-- Organically produced

-- Foods in season

-- Local specialities, e.g. cheeses, meats, pies, etc.

-- Varied menu that includes a range of vegetarian/vegan choices

-- Home-made / freshly cooked on the premises
+- Check where food comes from and how it is produced provenance - · Use locally grown/caught - · Use organically produced - · Use foods in season - · Source local specialities, e.g. cheeses, meats, pies, etc. - · Always offer a varied menu that includes a range of vegetarian/vegan choices - Offer food that is home-made / freshly cooked on the premises - Offer a range of portion sizes to suit smaller and larger appetites - · Produce popular menu dishes that have good flavour, appearance, quality and creativity b) Food hygiene standards [4 marks]

-- Range of portion sizes to suit smaller and larger appetites - Produce popular menu dishes that have good flavour, appearance, quality, and creativity - b) Food hygiene standards [4 marks] - Thorough deep clean and re-decoration of kitchen and food storage areas - Make sure food storage equipment (refrigerators and freezers) are working correctly - Re-fit of kitchen where needed - Make sure staff personal hygiene facilities are of a good standard - Develop and provide evidence of a HACCP - Ensure all staff are up to date with food hygiene training - Make sure pest control measures are working - c) Customer service [4 marks] - Set up good IT services that customers can use and business can use to attract customers - Take note of customer feedback and act upon it - Make sure front of house staff are smartly dressed, welcoming to customers and knowledgeable and efficient at their jobs - Provide information to customers about the food, menus, possible allergens in foods, prices, etc. - Set up a good workflow so that customers are not kept waiting for too long for their food and drinks d) Environmental sustainability [4 marks]
+- Thoroughly deep clean and re-decorate the kitchen and food storage areas - · Make sure food storage equipment (refrigerators and freezers) are working correctly - · Re-fit the kitchen where needed - Make sure staff personal hygiene facilities are of a good standard - · Develop and provide evidence of a HACCP - Ensure all staff are up to date with food hygiene training - Make sure pest control measures are working c) Customer service [4 marks]

+- $\boldsymbol{\cdot}$ Set up good IT services that customers can use and business can use to attract customers - · Take note of customer feedback and act upon it - Make sure front-of-house staff are smartly dressed, welcoming to customers and knowledgeable and efficient at their jobs - Provide information to customers about the food, menus, possible allergens in foods, prices, etc. - Set up a good workflow so that customers are not kept waiting for too long for their food and drinks